Topics Map > Policies

 What if I opt to store data on my university-issued local drive/desktop, and then I get a new computer?

 Before the new device arrives, you must backup any data that you wish to keep to another location, either removable media, campus network storage, or the Microsoft 365 cloud.
-Instructions for Storage - Back Up Files to a Flash Drive are posted in the ITS Knowledge Base.
+Instructions for [Link for document 60839 is unavailable at this time.] are posted in the ITS Knowledge Base.
 University data that is high-risk or sensitive should not be stored on local drives and be saved to the appropriate campus network storage drive.

 Campus Network Storage